vchandela/ddia/toy-git/README.md

   - we are not implementing them in wyag.

 - `Commit`: It is an object that looks (uncompressed, without headers) like this: ![commit](./images/commit.png)
     - `tree`: object that contains actual content of the commit: file contents, and where they go.
-A tree maps blobs IDs to filesystem locations, and describes a state of the work tree.
+A tree maps blobs IDs to filesystem paths, and describes a state of the work tree.
     - `author` identity (name and email), and a timestamp;
     - `committer` identity (name and email), and a timestamp;
     - `parent`: reference to the parent commit. merge commits have multiple parents while very first commit has none.